Lectem/BadAccessGuards/README.md

 # BadAccessGuards

-Finding race conditions and bad access patterns usually involves sanitizers or special programs such as valgrind.
+Finding race conditions and bad access patterns usually involves sanitizers or special programs such as Valgrind.
-Those are however seldom ran because they can have a heavy runtime performance cost.
+Those are however seldom run because they can have a heavy runtime performance cost.

 This library makes it possible to detect most race conditions involving (but not only) containers through their instrumentation, at a minimal runtime cost.

 As a bonus, we also get detection of memory use-after-free and corruption for free.
-This also detects recursive operations which are often dangerous in containers.
+This also detects recursive operations, which are often dangerous in containers.

-# Who is this for ?
+# Who is this for?

 - Container/library implementers
-- Teams working on real-time projects
+- Teams working on real-time/legacy projects
 - Teams working with concurrency a lot
-  - Especially with frequent on-boarding newcomers
+  - Especially with frequent onboarding of newcomers

 # Goals/Features

 - Easy to integrate and modify for your project
-  - There are only two files: the `BadAccessGuards.h` and `BadAccessGuards.cpp`
+  - There are only two files: `BadAccessGuards.h` and `BadAccessGuards.cpp`
-  - Licensed under the [Unlicence](LICENSE), you can just copy it without worrying about legal.
+  - Licensed under the [Unlicence](LICENSE), you can just copy/modify it without worrying about legal.
   - It does not include the C++ standard library, and can thus be used in your std-free libraries (or even for a standard library implementation!)
-  - Small, there are only a few platform specific functions to implement
+  - Small, there are only a few platform-specific functions to implement
   - Supports MSVC, GCC and Clang.
 - Detect race conditions with minimal performance impact
-  - You want to be able to run this in your day to day development builds
+  - You want to be able to run this in your day-to-day development builds
   - Adds only a few load/store/masks depending on the operations
-  - Fast path (read) on windows is 2`mov`s+1`test`+`je`
+  - Fast path (read) on Windows is 2`mov`s + 1`test` + `je`
   - Debug builds were given love
   - See [Benchmarks](#Benchmarks)
 - No false positives that you wouldn't want to fix